 The fabric is still quite popular to make shoes; just like in the movie Textiles are available in a wide variety of colours and designs.
 The possible variations include different fibres, rejects (or weights of fabric), weaves, and knits for textiles.

 Textile shoes can be found in rayon.
-Lycra and polypropylene are one of the major advantages of textile shoes of versatility in style and design.
+Lycra and polypropylene are some of the major advantages of textile shoes of versatility in style and design.

 Synthetics: